aiven/devportal/docs/products/kafka/kafka-connect/concepts/list-of-connector-plugins.rst

 Requesting new connectors
 -------------------------

-If you know about new and interesting connectors you'd like Aiven/we to support, please open a support request about it to help us shaping the future roadmap.
+If you know about new and interesting connectors you'd like us to support, please open a support request about it to help us shaping the future roadmap.
 You can request adding support of a new connector by creating a support ticket.
-We/Aiven will evaluate the requested connector and might add support for it.
+We will evaluate the requested connector and might add support for it.

 Aiven evaluation process for new Apache Kafka Connect connectors checks: